RosieSB/Analysis-Notes/MAS2004-9Sem2Notes/_build/html/_sources/5SSF.md

 ````
 `````

-The condition on the $M_n$s in {prf:ref}`prop:uconv` is usually the easiest way to actually prove uniform convergence in an example.
+The condition on the $M_n$'s in {prf:ref}`prop:uconv` is usually the easiest way to actually prove uniform convergence in an example.

 ````{prf:example}
 :label: eg:uconv